LauraDAnalyst/Instacart_Basket_Analysis/README.md

 01 Project Management: A brief describing the project scope

+02 Data: Original Instacart data as sourced from Kaggle

 03 Scripts: Python code for analysis and visualization tasks

 04 Analysis: Supporting data and visualizations